If you’re shopping for a personal budget software application for your desktop, YNAB or “You Need A Budget”, is something to strongly consider.

 Jesse Mecham is the guy behind YNAB.
 Just like me (and many of you!), he worked with Excel spreadsheets to manage his finances.
 Eventually, that Excel spreadsheet evolved into today’s YNAB.

-The goal of You Need A Budget is to change the way you manage your money by enforcing a strategy or methodology that’s supported by the software.
-By using the software, you’ll be compelled to change the way you handle your money by following these few rules:
+The goal of You Need A Budget is to change the way you manage your money by enforcing a strategy that’s supported by the software.
+In other words, YNAB is based on solid money management principles and a methodology that helps you develop good financial habits and helps you keep your finances under control.
+By using the software, you’ll be compelled to change the way you handle your finances by following a few rules:

 Rule #1: Stop Living Paycheck to Paycheck

 This rule introduces the concept of living on last month’s income, which enforces a more proactive and forward thinking approach to budgeting.
+It’s a tool with features that support short and long term budget planning.
+How?
 It’ll force you to create a savings buffer to allow you to promote your current month’s income for use in the next month.
 Your future budget is therefore based on reality, not on an estimate!
 The benefits include:

 - allowing variable income budgeting to occur more smoothly